rigofekete/ai-agent/README.md

 # ai_agent – AI Code-Fixing Agent (TUI)

-ai_agent is a Python CLI tool with a Textual-based TUI that uses Google's Gemini API with function calling to analyze Python repositories, detect bugs, and propose or apply fixes.
+ai_agent is a Python tool with a Textual-based TUI that uses Google’s Gemini API and function calling to analyze Python repositories, detect bugs, and propose or apply fixes.

-It brings agentic like features into a simple Python tool for educational purposes.

 ## Tools and Dependencies